 Standard Operating Procedures (SOPs) and a Storm Water Pollution Prevention Plan (SWPPP) as required by the National Pollutant Discharge Elimination System permit would be implemented to minimize impacts.
 The construction SOPs would include requirements for stormwater compliance with stormwater Best Management Practices (BMPs), including the SWPPP, to ensure that all aspects of the project construction would be performed in a manner to minimize impacts during construction activity.
 A description of the standard BMPs and resource protection measures required by regulatory mandates can be found in Volume 7.
-Implementations of measures noted in the geology and soils column would prevent erosion, thus there would be minimal impacts from soil erosion.
+Implementation of measures noted in the geology and soils column would prevent erosion; therefore impacts from soil erosion would be less than significant.
 A more detailed explanation of regulatory permitting requirements may also be found in Volume 8.